shadowga/website/_docs/2/a-directorate.md

 Telnet Admins are given the same commands as Super Admins except they can use [telnet](https://shadow.ga/docs/2/c-resources/#telnet-server).
 Our telnet server allows members with the rank to administrate even when they are not on Minecraft.

 #### Appointing members
 When a member is officially listed for promotion, Seniors and above can set their rank through any console.
 Like general management, only do this if they're listed for it.
+They can also be appointed downwards.

  * `/saconfig setrank <user> telnet_admin` - Appoints an administrator to the Telnet Admin position.
+ * `/saconfig setrank <user> super_admin` - Appoints an administrator back to the Super Admin position.
  * `/saconfig reload` - Reloads the administrator registry, don't run this too often.

 ### Senior Admins
 Senior Admins have all the abilities as the above ranks.
 They're also given extra commands that are blocked to lower ranks; like `/summon` and `/socialspy`.
 The Senior Admin rank is also required for non-applicable ranks, such as Executive and Developer.

+#### Appointing members
+Telnets can be appointed to the Senior rank using the same method.
+Unless they were previously removed, we recommend that only Executives perform appointments intended to promote admins.

+> **Note:** You can add Super Admins directly to Senior; the command can skip a rank and perform the same operation.
+It also works vice-versa, as you can demote while skipping a rank.

+ * `/saconfig setrank <user> senior_admin` - Appoints an administrator to the Senior Admin position.
+ * `/saconfig setrank <user> <telnet_admin | super_admin>` - Appoints an administrator to the Telnet or Super position.

 ### Executive Admins
 Executives are in charge of all lower positions; they have the ability to suspend administrators and market the service.
 You probably won't see these admins in-game as often because they also take care of platforms like the forum.